Cultural Respect Encompassing Simulation Training (CREST)

 CREST now delivers these modules to various health professionals, as well as medical, nursing and allied health students.
 Simulated patients are employed to fill the current gap in experiential teaching, providing the opportunity for learners to go beyond the theoretical boundaries, to practise and receive feedback, and most importantly, to interact with people from similar patient populations to those which they will care for in practice.

 The research aspect of the project is a rigorous evaluation of the teaching and learning within a strong theoretical framework that contributes to the continuing refinement of course delivery.
 The resources available on the CREST website enable the wider community of health professional educators and tutors to deliver cultural sensitivity training using simulation techniques.
 They also offer students and practitioners an opportunity to utilise the modules and case scenarios where simulation training may not be readily available.

 - Dr Ann-Maree Duncan, Project Coordinator

 - Karen Livesay, Academic Director, Simulated Learning Coordinator, Interprofessional Education Program, Victoria University

 Health Workforce Australia

 Victorian Department of Health and Human Services

 Lau P, Woodward-Kron R, Livesay K, Elliott K, Nicholson P. Cultural Respect Encompassing Simulation Training – Being Heard about Health through Broadband.
-Journal of Public health Research (accepted for publication Jan 2016).
+Journal of Public health Research

 Faculty Research Themes